hasenkamp/ht32sx/git_basic_usage_with_ht32sx_repo.md

 * Windows: download and install https://git-scm.com/download/win

 One of the features of GIT is the *branch*ing, where one repository can have different branches.
-Here, at HT32SX repo we use that to different versions of the software to different revisions (or versions) of the hardware.
+Here, for HT32SX repo, we use that to differiate versions of the software to match revisions (or versions) of the hardware.

 (Coming soon: how to identify your hardware version/revision, for now assume it is 2.1)